alperbasturk/alperbasturk/README.md

 - 👋 Hi, I’m @alperbasturk
-- 👀 I’m interested in science, especially for deep learning.
+- 👀 I’m interested in science, especially deep learning.
 - 🌱 I’m currently learning to be a more patient, calmer, and better person.
-- 💞️ I’m looking to collaborate on develop new deep learning architectures.
+- 💞️ I’m looking to collaborate on developing new deep learning architectures.
-- 📫 How to reach me : alperbasturk@gmail.com
+- 📫 How to reach me: alperbasturk@gmail.com

 <!---
 alperbasturk/alperbasturk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.